 Median earnings describe the average pay level of each personnel group, and are not indicative of the total personnel costs of that group.
-The median pay of pilots decreased from the year 2013 and increased in 2015.
-This is partly explained by vacation bonus days-off in 2014.
-The median earnings of white collar employees and management increased in 2015 due to higher short-term incentives based on company result.
-In addition, there were changes in management affecting the median pay.
+The median pay of pilots increased in 2016 reflecting among other things compensation for working on vacation days.
+The median earnings of white collar employees and management increased in 2016 due to higher short-term incentives based on company result.
+In addition, there were changes in management affecting the median pay: the size of the Executive Board increased to support the company's growth and strategy, and on the other hand, the number of other managerial personnel has decreased by about a third in recent years.

-Average years of service in Finnair's different personnel groups on 31 Dec 2015
+Average years of service in Finnair's different personnel groups on 31 Dec 2016